jethrolarson/revalidate/README.md

 ----------
 This is a new library so please report any bugs you find.

 Original source is written in CoffeeScript so I wont merge pull requests that only change the generated js.
-I may rewrite them in the coffee if I feel like it though.
+I may rewrite them in the coffee if I feel they are important or cool.